 An MBA with a global focus

 With Thunderbird’s unique program delivery model, you don’t just learn global business.
 You live it.
 Through top-tier curriculum taught by the world’s foremost authorities on international business and cross-cultural interaction, you will be immersed in the world of global management.
 Thunderbird’s Full-time MBA features integrated, aligned curriculum delivered via six, themed modules over three trimesters.
-This approach allows for in-depth study concentrated on a primary thematic topic while taking fewer classes at one time.
+This approach allows for in-depth study while taking fewer classes at one time.

 President and Chief Academic Officer

-The core program is made up of 46.5 credit hours delivered through 12 months of academic study (with extended options available for those wishing to add an internship or concentration area).
+The core program is made up of 46.5 credit hours delivered through 12 months of academic study (with extended options available for those wishing to add an internship and/or concentration area).